 The Winter full moon club kicks off with the Cold Moon on December 29, 2020, and is named for the month when the nights become long and the temperatures drop.
 Next up, the Wolf Moon on January 28, 2021, is named for the wolves often heard howling during the nights of yore.
 The native Southern Miwok word for moon is kome, and when full its luminescence enabled nighttime travel, fishing and hunting.
 Both practical and beautiful.
 The last full moon of winter is the Snow Moon on Saturday, February 27, 2021, a month historically marked by heavy snowfall.

-From hiking the Valley beneath the light of the silvery full moon to strapping on your snowshoes for a star-studded walkabout, Yosemite Mariposa offers lots of options for winter exploration.
+From hiking the Yosemite Valley to Yosemite Falls beneath the light of the silvery full moon to strapping on your snowshoes for a star-studded walkabout, Yosemite Mariposa offers lots of options for winter exploration.
+Glacier Point stargazing is popular, given its wide-open views of the heavens.
+No matter what you deem to be the best place to stargaze in Yosemite, you can’t go wrong with a night sky like this.

-Mariposa County, with its crisp and clear mountain air, is a hiking mecca.
+Mariposa County, with its crisp and clear mountain air, is full of can’t miss hikes.
 Add to that the reduced winter crowds and the fact that you’re out under the stars and, well, it’s a recipe for serenity!
 Try the flat Cook’s Meadow Trail in Yosemite Valley for an amphitheater of moody bliss or get off the beaten path on any of the lower elevation fire roads in the Sierra National Forest or Stanislaus National Forest.
 Fun fact: Yosemite Valley sits at just 4,000 feet elevation, meaning that you’ll get some light snow but it’s hike-able year-round!

 The higher elevations get more snow than the Valley, which means ample opportunity to strap on your snowshoes or step into your bindings and explore Yosemite Mariposa with a whole new perspective.
 A killer view in winter is Dewey Point, where clouds can be seen rolling through the Valley below.
 Standing on the canyon rim it feels like you can reach out and touch the ice-crusted face of El Capitan.
 A mug to remember!

 In Yosemite Mariposa, a shot in the dark takes on new meaning.
-With so many unique rock formations, wild rivers and pristine meadows, the opportunity for world-class night photography abounds, especially in the icy glow of winter.
-Whether you’re setting up a tripod for long exposures or snapping away with your pixel-packed smart phone, all you need is a warm coat and an eye for the beauty that surrounds.
+With so many unique rock formations, wild rivers and pristine meadows, the opportunity for world-class stargazing photography abounds, especially in the icy glow of winter.
+Whether you’re setting up a tripod for long exposures or snapping away with your pixel-packed smartphone, all you need is a warm coat and an eye for the beauty that surrounds.

-Whether it’s Kwanzaa, Christmas or Hanukah, New Year’s, Mardi Gras or the Solstice, winter holidays provide the perfect frame for Yosemite Mariposa stargazing.
-Bring the family and experience a variety of lodging options from the world-class Tenaya Lodge at Yosemite to AutoCamp Yosemite, a 35-acre armada of well-appointed Airstream trailers with a clubhouse where guests can stargaze from the scenic roof deck.
+Whether it’s Kwanzaa, Christmas or Hanukkah, New Year’s, Mardi Gras or the Solstice, winter holidays provide the perfect frame for stargazing Yosemite in winter.
+Bring the family and experience a variety of lodging options from the world-class Tenaya Lodge at Yosemite to AutoCamp Yosemite, a 35-acre armada of well-appointed Airstream trailers with a clubhouse where guests can experience some of the best stargazing in California from the scenic roof deck.
 Heck, even come for the Super Bowl and wish upon a star that your team wins!
 Regardless of the holiday, Yosemite Mariposa satisfies the curiosity of astronomers from novice to virtuoso and has everything winter stargazers need to achieve the coolest view.